 Because Disciplined Agile Delivery (DAD) addresses the full delivery lifecycle it explicitly addresses the effort required to transition your solution into production, or in the case of product teams into the marketplace.
 This transition effort may be referred to as release, deployment, or even the “end game”.
 For teams relatively new to agile this transition effort is a phase, or if you don’t like the term phase then an iteration which very likely has a different time frame than construction iterations.
 However, as we indicate in the DAD book, as teams gain more experience with agile and lean techniques the “transition phase” can be evolved into a “transition activity” with a little bit of discipline.
 That is the focus of this blog posting.

-The DAD framework is goal-driven, not prescriptive, and as a result it describes the transition effort in terms of goals:
+The DA toolkit is goal-driven, not prescriptive, and as a result it describes the transition effort in terms of goals:

 - Ensure that the solution is ready to deploy.
 To achieve this goal you will need to address several issues, such as planning the transition effort, verifying that the solution meets the stakeholder needs for the current release, and validating that the solution is of sufficient quality.
 As with other DAD goals, there are several ways each of these issues can be addressed, each with advantages and disadvantages.
 There is no single strategy that’s right for all situations.